sciencylab/digital-wallet-challenge/readme.md

 - test-distance_functions.ipynb
 - test-features.ipynb

-There is no current plan to automate the tests in the style Insight wants since this is not for a current challenge and won't be submitted.
+I expect to finish automating the tests in the style Insight wants by the end of May 14th, 2019.